-In late 1952, he announced that bodies for the new car would be built by the English firm of Fisher & Ludlow, Ltd. with engines and running gear from the Austin Motor Company (which had recently merged with its old rival Morris to form the British Motor Company).
+In late 1952, Nash announced that bodies for the new car would be built by the English firm of Fisher & Ludlow, Ltd. with engines and running gear purchased from the Austin Motor Company (which had recently merged with its old rival Morris to form the British Motor Company, or BMC).
 Thanks in part to the currency devaluation, the tooling costs were only $800,000, low even by the standards of 1952 and a fraction of what it would have cost to tool for production in the States.

-Production of the NKI (Nash-Kelvinator International) Custom, as the little car was initially called, began in October 1953.
-In January 1954, about two months before it made its public debut, the car was renamed Nash Metropolitan, reflecting its intended purpose as a small urban runabout.
+In January 1954, three months after the start of production and about two months before it made its public debut, the car was renamed Nash Metropolitan, reflecting its intended purpose as a small urban runabout.
 There were two body styles, a hardtop coupe and a convertible, both with a tiny, mostly decorative fold-down rear seat.
-Suspension and running gear were a combination of Nash design and Austin components, while the engine was Austin’s 74 cu. in.
+Suspension and running gear were a combination of Nash design and Austin components while the engine was Austin’s 74 cu. in.
 (1,200 cc) B-series four.

 THE NASH METROPOLITAN

-The Nash Metropolitan went on sale in March 1954, with base prices under $1,500 — around $100 less than a basic Rambler DeLuxe sedan or a six-cylinder Ford Mainline business coupe.
-Although it had only 42 hp (31 kW) the Metropolitan coupe only weighed about 1,800 pounds (820 kg), so its performance was similar to that of the bigger, six-cylinder Rambler: 0-60 mph (0-97 km/h) took about 22 seconds and top speed was around 75 mph (120 km/h).
-Fuel economy was commendable: over 30 mpg (7.8 L/100 km) was possible even in city traffic, with close to 40 mpg (5.9 L/100 km) on the road.
+The Nash Metropolitan went on sale in March 1954 with base prices under $1,500 — around $100 less than a basic Rambler DeLuxe sedan or a six-cylinder Ford Mainline business coupe.
+Although it had only 42 hp (31 kW), the Metropolitan coupe only weighed about 1,800 pounds (820 kg), so its performance was similar to that of the bigger, six-cylinder Rambler: 0-60 mph (0-97 km/h) took about 22 seconds and top speed was around 75 mph (120 km/h).
+Fuel economy was commendable: More than 30 mpg (7.8 L/100 km) was possible even in city traffic, with close to 40 mpg (5.9 L/100 km) on the road.

 Sadly, the Metropolitan was not nearly as nimble as its tiny size suggested.
-Its suspension was soft, in keeping with American tastes, producing vague, sloppy handling.
-(Nash did build a prototype of a sportier version with a twin-carb, high-compression engine, four-speed transmission, and tighter suspension tuning, but it was never intended for production.)
+In keeping with American tastes, its suspension was soft, producing vague, sloppy handling.
+Nash built a prototype of a sportier version with a twin-carb, high-compression engine, four-speed transmission, and tighter suspension tuning, but it was never intended for production.

 Mason’s initial projection was for 10,000 sales and the Metropolitan met that target handily; sales for the 1954 calendar year totaled 13,905.
 Had Nash paid to tool the Metropolitan in Kenosha, it would have been a money-loser, but since the total development costs had been only $2 million, it was a modest success.
 Mason extended his contracts with Fisher & Ludlow and BMC.

 Mason still had his eye on Packard, which he hoped would become the upscale division of the new corporation.
-He had already made agreement with Packard president James Nance to buy Packard’s new V8 engines and Ultramatic transmissions for AMC use, since neither Nash nor Hudson yet had a V8 of its own.
-Nance was distracted with negotiations for a merger with Studebaker, however, and rebuffed Mason’s merger offers, although neither closed the door to future possibilities.
+He had already made an agreement with Packard president James Nance to buy Packard’s new V8 engines and Ultramatic transmissions for AMC use, since neither Nash nor Hudson yet had a V8 of its own.
+The Packard board, however, was distracted with the possibility of a merger with Studebaker and rebuffed Mason’s merger offers, although neither party closed the door to future possibilities.

 Romney’s commitment to compact cars, however, exceeded even Mason’s.
 Mason had never intended to give up on big cars; he saw the Rambler and Metropolitan as useful sidelines, but sidelines nonetheless.
 Romney, however, saw compacts as the way of the future.
 His instincts were borne out when the 1955 Rambler line outsold all of that year’s bigger Nash lines combined.
 A year later, Romney decided to drop the Nash and Hudson names and apply the Rambler badge to all of AMC’s remaining products except the Metropolitan.

 In the fall of 1956, BMC, perhaps concerned about slow sales in North America, asked Romney for permission to market the Metropolitan under the Austin nameplate in overseas markets where AMC had no presence.
-Around 9,400 “Austin Metropolitans” were sold in the UK and Europe between 1956 and 1961 and the entire project was a much-needed boost to BMC’s finances.
+Around 9,400 “Austin Metropolitans,” many of them right-hand-drive, were sold in the U.K., Europe, and New Zealand between 1956 and 1961.

 Metropolitan sales were strong during the recession, despite minimal advertising: 15,317 for 1957, 13,128 for 1958, and 22,309 for 1959, enough that sales of the overseas models had to be temporarily halted to meet U.S. demand.
 By the start of the 1960 model year, though, its days were numbered.
 The Metropolitan’s styling and engineering were now almost eight years old and it wasn’t a great deal cheaper than the new Ford Falcon, Chevrolet Corvair, or Plymouth Valiant.
 Metropolitan sales didn’t justify the costs of a replacement and so production came to an end in the spring of 1961.
 By then, sales were slow enough that unsold 1960 models were re-certified as 1961 or 1962 models.
 The last few cars were sold in March 1962.